scottthesecond/finalcut-git/README.md

 - **gitignore-template**: .gitignore to avoid syncing render files, or aliases to original media.
 The big benefit of this is that it will prevent relinking if users aren't working off a central file server.

 ## Todo
+- [ ] Change CHEKCEDOUT to .checkedout
+- [ ] Periodic push?
+Automatic checkin after inactivity?
+- [ ] Conflict resolution
+    - [ ]
-- [ ] Checkout / Locking mechanism
+- [X] Checkout / Locking mechanism
-- [ ] Script to check for and create a GIT private key for the end-user to report back to manager
+- [X] Script to check for and create a GIT private key for the end-user to report back to manager